December, 2024

 Day 5: Back to Dubai

-• It’s all about the majestic Himalayas and the world's highest mountain; the Mount Everest (8848 mtr)
+• It’s all about the majestic Himalayas and the world's highest mountain; the Mount Everest (8848 mtr).

-• Easy entry with visa on arrival (30USD p/p)
+• Easy entry with visa on arrival (30USD p/p).

-• Easy traveling (very tourist friendly)
+• Easy traveling (very tourist friendly).

-• Paradise for hiking enthusiasts (short, long, easy, moderate and difficult hikes and trekkings)
+• Paradise for hiking enthusiasts (short, long, easy, moderate and difficult hikes and trekkings).

-• Good food (you should def try the momo ⬇️)
+• Good food (you should def try the momo ⬇️).

-• Very good WiFi (restaurants, airport, hotel (rooms), public places)
+• Very good WiFi (restaurants, airport, hotel (rooms), public places).

 • ‘NAMASTE’ is their greeting, meaning, in the simplest way, hello.
 Literally translated it means ‘I bow to you’.
 When someone says Namaste, they’re doing more than just saying hello and making a bow, it has a spiritual meaning.
 They’re saying ‘The spirit in me honors the spirit in you’.

-• No scamming mentality, as you can sometimes experience in other Asian countries
+• Nepal is a safe country with very low crime rate and no scamming mentality, as you can sometimes experience in other Asian countries.

-• Most people speak a certain level of English
+• Most people speak a certain level of English.

-• Very family / kids proof
+• Nepal is very family / kids proof.

-• Nice hotel stay in Thamel Kathmandu, district with lots of restaurants and shops
+• Nice hotel stay in Thamel Kathmandu, district with lots of restaurants and shops.

-• Chaotic traffic; go with the flow!
+• Chaotic traffic (but not agressive); go with the flow!

 🙏 Namaste Nepal 🙏